Now that you know all about data types, let’s discuss variables.

 When you declare a variable, you are reserving a spot in your computer memory for a specific data type with a specific name.
 VBA variable declarations can technically be placed anywhere within your macro, but convention states they should be placed immediately after your opening, just like we did in our Declaring a Range demo.
 Generically, variable declarations follow the format:

 Dim is short for Dimension.
 Recall from the last lesson, the most common data types are String, Boolean, Integer and Double.
-Nine out of ten times, you would put one of those names in place of DataType in the above code.
+Nine out of ten times, you would put one of those names in place of

 Variable Name Restrictions